Orchid Plant Care: How to Revive and Care for Your Orchids by Following a Complete Guide

 Common Orchid Pests and How to Treat Them

-Orchids are extremely prone to infestation by aphids, mealybugs, and spider mites.
+Orchids are highly prone to the attack of aphids, mealybugs, and spider mites.
 Here’s how to handle these unwanted guests:

-• Aphids: These small, soft-bodied insects suck the sap of orchid leaves.
+Aphids: These are small, soft-bodied insects that suck the sap off orchid leaves.
 A simple solution of water and mild dish soap will wash them away.

-• Mealybugs: These insects form a white cotton-like mass on the leaves.
-Remove these pests with rubbing alcohol on a cotton swab.
+Mealybugs: Mealybugs form a white cotton-like mass on the leaves.
+Remove these pests using rubbing alcohol on a cotton swab.

 Fungal and Bacterial Diseases: Prevention and Treatment